D'Youville University

 School of Health Professions

-Houses departments such as Chiropractic, Exercise & Sports Studies, Health Professions Education, Health Administration & Public Health, Nutrition & Dietetics, Occupational Therapy, Physical Therapy, and Physician Assistant.
+Houses departments for Chiropractic, Exercise & Sports Studies, Health Professions Education, Health Administration & Public Health, Nutrition & Dietetics, Occupational Therapy, Physical Therapy, and Physician Assistant.

 School of Pharmacy

-Provides degrees and programs such as Pharmaceutical Science (BSPS), Pre-Pharmacy Early Assurance Program, and the Doctor of Pharmacy (PharmD).
+Provides specialized programs such as Pharmaceutical Science (BSPS), a Pre-Pharmacy Early Assurance Program, and the Doctor of Pharmacy (PharmD).

 School of Arts, Science and Education